Funnelbeaker culture: Technology

 The culture used copper, especially daggers and axes.
 In contrast to earlier beliefs that the copper originated in the Austrian Alps, recent studies established that the early copper (4100-3000 BCE) was mined in Serbian and Bulgarian mines.
-After this early phase, the number of copper artefacts decrease significantly between 3300 and 2800 BCE and are almost absent between 2800 and 2300 BCE.
-Arsenical bronze was also produced from the 4th millennium BC, and the lost-wax casting method was known.
+Evidence for copper smelting in Scandinavia dates from c.
+3500 BC.
+Artefacts made from arsenical bronze are also known from Funnelbeaker sites in the 4th millennium BC, made using the lost-wax casting method.
+The number of copper artefacts decreases significantly between 3300 and 2800 BCE and they are almost absent between 2800 and 2300 BCE.

 The Funnelbeaker Culture preserves the oldest dated evidence of wheeled vehicles in middle and northern Europe.
 One example is the engraving on a ceramic tureen from Bronocice in Poland on the northern edge of the Beskidy Mountains (northern Carpathian ring), which is indirectly dated to the time span from 3636 to 3373 BCE and is the oldest evidence for covered carriages in Central Europe.
 They were drawn by cattle, presumably oxen whose remains were found with the pot.
 Today it is housed in the Archaeological Museum of Cracow (Muzeum Archeologiczne w Krakowie), Poland.
 At Flintbek in northern Germany cart tracks dating from c.
 3400 BCE were discovered underneath a megalithic long barrow.
 This is the earliest known direct evidence for wheeled vehicles in the world (i.e. not models or images).

 The Funnel Beaker Culture is associated with skilfully crafted objects such as flint axes or battle axes.

 The Bronocice Pot, Poland, c.
 3500-3350 BCE.